jmd395-jayasankari/readme_2/readme.md

         3. Upload the updated file back to the config folder in the Lakehouse.

     **Handling Multiple Primary Keys**
-    - In the configuration file, multiple primary keys should be defined using the | delimiter.
+    - In the configuration file, multiple primary keys should be defined using the **| delimiter**.

        Example: customer_id | region_id